 Effects of Dehydration on Erectile Dysfunction Q&A

 There are many different reasons for erectile dysfunction to occur.
 However, many do not realize how dehydration can often cause erectile dysfunction.
 Drink your water, eat healthy, exercise, and visit American Male Medical for all of your male-specific medical visits.
-We have convenient locations to serve you.
-For more information, please call us or book an appointment online.
+We have convenient locations to serve you in Lewisville TX, Sherman Oaks CA, Irvine CA, and Nashville TN.
+For more information, please contact us or request an appointment online.

 Table of Contents:

 Dehydration occurs when your body begins to lose more fluid than you are taking in.
 The body begins to not have enough water or other fluids available to continue its normal functions.
 If you do not replace the lost fluids from the body, this is when dehydration begins to set in.